Amitkor12/DemoLearn/README.md

 - the term checkout will switch bet branchies.
 - --> git checkout (Name of the branch) the branch to be switched
 - diff compares two fies/program and shows the differences of changes.
+- now we had just made a branch and added some data to it so we need to push it into git .
+- once we had pushed into branch the terminal messages suggest some steps for pull request.
+- pull request or PR is pulling the changes made into new branch to the main.